sam-m888/pygobject-docs/index.rst

 .. image:: images/overview.svg

-PyGObject uses glib, gobject, girepository, ffi and other libraries to access the C library (libgtk-3.so) and the additional metadata from the accompanying typelib file (Gtk-3.0.typelib) and dynamicly provides a Python interface based on that information.
+PyGObject uses glib, gobject, girepository, ffi and other libraries to access the C library (libgtk-3.so) in combination with the additional metadata from the accompanying typelib file (Gtk-3.0.typelib) and dynamicly provides a Python interface based on that information.

 Who Is Using PyGObject?